deniz-oezdemir/Transcendence/matchmaking/README.md

 - create minimal frontend - done
 - test - done

-6. Introduce tournaments
+7. Introduce tournaments
 - write new data tables for matches and tournaments - done
 - write complete matchmaking logic (without postgres data deletion) - done
 - connect to frontend and game engine - done

+8. Integrate with game history
-- spin up game history service and copy all data over after a match or a tournament is finished
+- copy all data over to game history after a match or a tournament is finished
-- add more data collection to matchmaking and game history services depending on what frontend wants to display in stats
+- maybe delete data from matchmaking - although duplicate data is good for security?

 ## Is Redis not sufficient as a database?
 Why also use PostgreSQL?